b-mc-g/G-CD_Week4_Project/Codebook.md

     - calculate the mean for a suject/activity pair or grouping
     - write the results into the file "independent_tidy_data_set.txt in the working directory

+# Changing labels and Merging Data

+Feature labels changes were made in data frames extracted from X_train.txt and X_text.txt using the feature label date avaibable in

+      features.txt

+Readable Headers are added to following txt file based data frames

+      activity_labels
+      y_train
+      y_test
+      subject_test
+      subject_train

+The following .txt file based data frames were merged

+      X_train, y_train and subject_train
+      X_test, y_test and subject_test

+using column binding.

+The results of those merges was then merged using row binding to create the single data set.

+feature columns with nean() or std() in the labels are filtered.
+Activity id data is augmented by adding a column with a descriptor for each activity id e.g WALKING was added to correspond to activity id 1.

+The descriptors are available in

+      activity_labels.txt

+# Creating tidy data file

+Selected feature labels are changed to make them more readable based on descriptions in the README and features txt file supplied with the data set.
+For example t is changed to time, f to frequency, Acc to Accelerator etc. The details are commented in the R script file.

+The tidy data file produced is found in the working durectory where the R script was run

+The data structure consists of 180 observations of 69 variablesis as follows

+      subject_id
+      activity_type
+      activity_id
+      timeBodyAcceleration-mean()-X
+      timeBodyAcceleration-mean()-Y
+      timeBodyAcceleration-mean()-Z
+      timeBodyAcceleration-std()-X
+      timeBodyAcceleration-std()-Y
+      timeBodyAcceleration-std()-Z
+      timeGravityAcceleration-mean()-X
+      timeGravityAcceleration-mean()-Y
+      timeGravityAcceleration-mean()-Z
+      timeGravityAcceleration-std()-X
+      timeGravityAcceleration-std()-Y
+      timeGravityAcceleration-std()-Z
+      timeBodyAccelerationJerk-mean()-X
+      timeBodyAccelerationJerk-mean()-Y
+      timeBodyAccelerationJerk-mean()-Z
+      timeBodyAccelerationJerk-std()-X
+      timeBodyAccelerationJerk-std()-Y
+      timeBodyAccelerationJerk-std()-Z
+      timeBodyGyroscope-mean()-X
+      timeBodyGyroscope-mean()-Y
+      timeBodyGyroscope-mean()-Z
+      timeBodyGyroscope-std()-X
+      timeBodyGyroscope-std()-Y
+      timeBodyGyroscope-std()-Z
+      timeBodyGyroscopeJerk-mean()-X
+      timeBodyGyroscopeJerk-mean()-Y
+      timeBodyGyroscopeJerk-mean()-Z
+      timeBodyGyroscopeJerk-std()-X
+      timeBodyGyroscopeJerk-std()-Y
+      timeBodyGyroscopeJerk-std()-Z
+      timeBodyAccelerationMagnitude-mean()
+      timeBodyAccelerationMagnitude-std()
+      timeGravityAccelerationMagnitude-mean()
+      timeGravityAccelerationMagnitude-std()
+      timeBodyAccelerationJerkMagnitude-mean()
+      timeBodyAccelerationJerkMagnitude-std()
+      timeBodyGyroscopeMagnitude-mean()
+      timeBodyGyroscopeMagnitude-std()
+      timeBodyGyroscopeJerkMagnitude-mean()
+      timeBodyGyroscopeJerkMagnitude-std()
+      frequencyBodyAcceleration-mean()-X
+      frequencyBodyAcceleration-mean()-Y
+      frequencyBodyAcceleration-mean()-Z
+      frequencyBodyAcceleration-std()-X
+      frequencyBodyAcceleration-std()-Y
+      frequencyBodyAcceleration-std()-Z
+      frequencyBodyAccelerationJerk-mean()-X
+      frequencyBodyAccelerationJerk-mean()-Y
+      frequencyBodyAccelerationJerk-mean()-Z
+      frequencyBodyAccelerationJerk-std()-X
+      frequencyBodyAccelerationJerk-std()-Y
+      frequencyBodyAccelerationJerk-std()-Z
+      frequencyBodyGyroscope-mean()-X
+      frequencyBodyGyroscope-mean()-Y
+      frequencyBodyGyroscope-mean()-Z
+      frequencyBodyGyroscope-std()-X
+      frequencyBodyGyroscope-std()-Y
+      frequencyBodyGyroscope-std()-Z
+      frequencyBodyAccelerationMagnitude-mean()
+      frequencyBodyAccelerationMagnitude-std()
+      frequencyBodyBodyAccelerationJerkMagnitude-mean()
+      frequencyBodyBodyAccelerationJerkMagnitude-std()
+      frequencyBodyBodyGyroscopeMagnitude-mean()
+      frequencyBodyBodyGyroscopeMagnitude-std()
+      frequencyBodyBodyGyroscopeJerkMagnitude-mean()
+      frequencyBodyBodyGyroscopeJerkMagnitude-std()

+180 observations are the result of the mean calculation on the column wise grouping of data for subject and activity ids.